Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 ### Add an image to the product

-To supply the product with with an image / avatar to make the product more attractive and recognizable to the API Consumer, run the following command:
+To supply the product with an image / avatar to make the product more attractive and recognizable to the API Consumer, run the following command:

 ```bash
 #!/bin/bash